-Safe Sitters, a class co-sponsored by Riverside Medical Center's Auxiliary, is for boys and girls, ages 11-13.
-There are no exceptions to the age.
-Students learn injury prevention and treatment, key elements of basic CPR, choking rescue, staying safe, the business of babysitting and being a “body guard” for the child.
+Safe Sitters, a class co-sponsored by Riverside Medical Center's Auxiliary, teaches important babysitting skills like injury prevention and treatment, key elements of basic CPR, choking rescue, staying safe, the business of babysitting and being a “body guard” for the child.

-The class will meet from 8:30 a.m. to 1 p.m.
-Sat., March 15, and Sat., March 22, in the Maasch Education Center located in RMC’s 902 Building.
+The first summer two-part class will meet from 8:30 a.m. to 1 p.m.
+Mon., June 16 and Tues., June 17.
+Another two-part class is offered Mon., July 21 and Tues., July 22.
+The classes meet in the Maasch Education Center located in RMC’s 902 Building.
 Pre-registration is required.
 The fee is $25.
-Teens will be required to attend all classes to receive certification.
-For information, call (715) 258-1119 or register on-line at www.thedacare.org.
+Teens will be required to attend both classes in June or July to receive certification.
+For information, call (715) 258-1119 or register on-line here.